Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Symmetries

 \begin{definition} Let $\mathcal N\in\mathbb{N}_{>0}$.
 The \emph{$\mathcal N$-extended super-Poincaré algebra in $4d$} is generated by the usual Poincaré algebra bosonic generators as well as by odd generators $Q_\alpha^I$ and $\overline{Q}_{\dot\alpha}^I$ for $I=1,\dots,\mathcal N$, satisfying:

 Here $P_\mu$ and $M_{\mu\nu}$ are the usual bosonic generators of spacetime translations and infinitesimal Lorentz transformations, and:

 The integer $\mathcal N$ is the number of supersymmetries of the algebra; the number of supercharges $Q_\alpha^I$ and $\overline{Q}_{\dot\alpha}^I$ in the superalgebra is $4\mathcal N$.
 The generators $\mathcal{Z}^{IJ}$ are central and called \emph{central charges} ; $\mathcal{Z}^{IJ}$ is antisymmetric in its indices.
-Additionally, we impose the existence of an $\mathrm{SU}(\mathcal N)_R$-symmetry rotating the supercharges according to their index $I$ (the notation will be explained in \Cref{Subsec:internalsym}).
-This means that all $\mathcal N=1$ subalgebras are required to be equivalent. \end{definition}
+Additionally, we impose the existence of an $\mathrm{SU}(\mathcal N)_R$-symmetry rotating the supercharges according to their index $I$ (the notation will be explained in \Cref{Subsec:internalsym}), i.e. that all $\mathcal N=1$ subalgebras are equivalent. \end{definition}

 The super-Poincaré algebra with $\mathcal N$ supersymmetries exponentiates to the \emph{super-Poincaré group} $\overline{\mathrm{OSp}(4\vert\mathcal N)}$.
 The $\mathcal N=1$ superspace is the homogeneous space: